-SUM provides affordable biblical education, enabling students to meet the challenges of a future in full-time ministry.
-The undergraduate degree is an intensive program allowing graduates to enter into ministry one year earlier than most Bible colleges, making SUM one of the most affordable ministry programs in the United States.
+SUM Bible College and Theological Seminary (SUM) provides affordable biblical education, enabling students to meet the challenges of a future in full-time ministry.
+The undergraduate degree is an intensive program allowing graduates to enter ministry one year earlier than most Bible colleges, making SUM one of the most affordable ministry programs in the United States.
 In addition, SUM provides generous institutional aid to undergraduate students in the form of tuition credit of up to 6.34 hours per term.

 Unless otherwise stated, all costs are per trimester.
-Cost of attendance will vary among International Cohorts.
-Cost of dorms will vary among U.S. Cohorts.
-Prices subject to change, see www.sum.edu for latest data.
+Cost of attendance will vary among the international cohorts.
+Cost of dorms will vary among U.S. cohorts.
+Prices subject to change.